-The castle was built on a plan similar to a circle, 30 by 36 meters.
-It was surrounded by a perimeter defensive wall with a height of 11 meters and a thickness ranging between 2.2 and 2.3 meters, creating a small courtyard inside.
-Such parameters of fortifications created safe conditions for the defenders who could move on the sidewalk in the crown of the walls.
-On the west side there was a gothic, two-story residential house, and opposite it, on the east side, a square tower from the 14th century.
-The castle was also stocked with a 4-meter deep well and on the outside, additionally protected by a moat and an outer, lower wall.
-In the fifteenth and sixteenth centuries, further buildings were added to the inside of the wall.
-In the south, there was an unrecognized lower castle.
+The castle, due to the lack of larger amounts of stone in the area, was built of bricks, but it had to be laid on a stone pedestal due to moist ground and high groundwater level.
+It was built on a plan similar to a circle measuring 30 by 36 meters.
+It was surrounded by frequently bent perimeter wall, 11 meters high and thick between 2.2 and 2.3 meters, forming a small courtyard inside.
+Such parameters of fortifications created safe conditions for defenders who could move on the battle porch in the crown of the walls.
+On the west side there was a gothic two-story residential house (with cross vaulted chambers), and opposite it, on the east side, a square gatehouse or building.
+The castle was also equipped with a 4-meter deep well, and outside it was additionally defended by a moat.
+In the fifteenth century, more buildings on the north side were added to the inner face of the wall.
+Next to them, two octagonal pillars supported the porch.
+Probably also in the 15th century the castle was surrounded by a lower, outer wall.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.